 Australian Town Names - Bush, Coast, and Outback Settlements

-Generate Australian town names from the gold rush boom towns, the coastal communities, the red outback settlements, and the Indigenous place names beneath all of them — the naming culture of a country that is mostly desert and mostly empty and completely itself.
+Generate Australian town names from gold rush boom towns, coastal communities, red outback settlements, and the Indigenous place names beneath all of them.
+The naming culture belongs to a country where most people live on the coast while vast inland distances keep older names, station names, and mining names in daily use.

 How Australian Towns Got Their Names

 Australian town naming follows several distinct traditions.
-The first wave of colonial naming was either direct transfer (Parramatta, Toowoomba, Wollongong — corrupted Indigenous names), nostalgic British naming (Sydney, Melbourne, Hobart, Adelaide — named for English officials and royalty), or descriptive naming (*Broken Hill* — the ridge that the early prospectors found broken and exposed; *Mount Isa* — named after the combination of its geology and its appearance).
-The gold rush of the 1850s produced a wave of naming with a specific optimistic urgency: Ballarat, Bendigo, Castlemaine, Maldon, Clunes — these names were given to rapidly forming settlements where thousands of people arrived hoping to be in the right place before the gold ran out.
-The Californian parallels (California gold rush 1849, Victorian 1851) produced similar naming dynamics: some names stuck, some towns became ghost towns.
-Outback station names have their own character: they are the names of large pastoral properties that function as geographic reference points across vast distances. *Birdsville*, *Innamincka*, *Tibooburra*, *Mootwingee* — some from Indigenous languages, some from explorers, some simply descriptive.
-The station name extends across an area that would be a significant county in Europe.
+The first wave of colonial naming was either direct transfer (Parramatta, Toowoomba, Wollongong - corrupted Indigenous names), nostalgic British naming (Sydney, Melbourne, Hobart, Adelaide - named for English officials and royalty), or descriptive naming (*Broken Hill* - the ridge early prospectors found broken and exposed; *Mount Isa* - named from a combination of its geology and its appearance).
+The gold rush of the 1850s produced a wave of names with a specific optimistic urgency: Ballarat, Bendigo, Castlemaine, Maldon, Clunes - given to rapidly forming settlements where thousands arrived hoping to be in the right place before the gold ran out.
+The Californian parallel (California 1849, Victoria 1851) produced similar dynamics: some names stuck, some towns became ghost towns.
+Outback station names have their own character.
+They are the names of large pastoral properties that function as geographic reference points across vast distances. *Birdsville*, *Innamincka*, *Tibooburra*, *Mootwingee* - some from Indigenous languages, some from explorers, some simply descriptive.
+A single station name can extend across an area that would constitute a significant county in Europe.

 Surf Coasts and Country Towns

-Australian coastal town naming reflects the Anglo-Celtic settler relationship to the sea: surf towns get names like *Wollongong* (from the Dharawal language, now a major city), *Byron Bay* (named for the poet Byron's grandfather, an Admiral), *Noosa Heads* (from the Kabi Kabi tongue, meaning "shady place"), *Torquay* (named for the Devon seaside resort, with similar aspirational naming in many Australian coastal towns).
-The Australian country town type is a distinct social institution: smaller than a regional center, large enough to have a pub, a general store, the local agricultural or pastoral service infrastructure, a primary school, and the tacit understanding that everyone knows everyone's business.
-Towns of 500-3000 people dot the Australian landscape at railway-stop intervals from the settlement era.
-The dying inland town is a specific contemporary Australian narrative: the young people leaving, the facilities closing (the last bank, the last doctor, the last service), the remaining older population holding on to what remains.
-The naming of these towns carries the optimism of their founding era — *Prosperity*, *Abundance*, *Hopetoun* — against the contemporary reality.
+Australian coastal naming shows the Anglo-Celtic settlers' relationship to the sea with some clarity.
+Surf towns carry names like *Wollongong* (from the Dharawal language, now a major city), *Byron Bay* (named for the poet Byron's grandfather, an Admiral), *Noosa Heads* (from the Kabi Kabi tongue, meaning "shady place"), and *Torquay* (lifted from the Devon seaside resort, a pattern repeated along the coast wherever settlers wanted the old country close at hand).
+The Australian country town is a distinct social institution - smaller than a regional centre, large enough to have a pub, a general store, the local agricultural service infrastructure, a primary school, and the tacit understanding that everyone knows everyone's business.
+Towns of 500 to 3,000 people dot the landscape at railway-stop intervals from the settlement era.
+The dying inland town is a specific contemporary Australian narrative: the young leaving, the facilities closing one by one (the last bank, the last doctor, the last service station), the older population holding on.
+The names these towns carry were coined in a different mood entirely - *Prosperity*, *Abundance*, *Hopetoun* - the founding era's optimism now sitting awkwardly against what remains.

 Using the Generator

-For historical Australian settings — the convict period (Sydney's early Port Jackson settlements, Norfolk Island, Van Diemen's Land/Tasmania), the gold rush, the federation era, the bushranging period — town names ground the setting in specific regions and periods.
+For historical Australian settings (the convict period of Sydney's early Port Jackson settlements, Norfolk Island, and Van Diemen's Land/Tasmania), the gold rush, the federation era, the bushranging period), town names ground the setting in specific regions and eras.
 For contemporary Australian settings, the metropolitan-versus-regional divide shapes many stories: the character who comes from a country town to the city and carries that origin; the city person who moves to the country and misunderstands it; the regional person who never moved and has opinions about both.
-For outback and remote settings — the stations, the Indigenous lands, the mining operations, the roadhouses at vast distances from each other — naming reflects the specific character of Australian remoteness.
+For outback and remote settings (the stations, the Indigenous lands, the mining operations, the roadhouses at vast distances from each other), naming reflects the specific character of Australian remoteness.